thinking-with-computers/thinking-with-computers.github.io/_posts/2022-04-28-clj_and_graal.md

                       -H:Name=./target/ludus
 ```

 Obviously, change this for your `.jar` filename, version number, and binary name.
-And voila!
+And basta!
 You have an executable binary.

 One note: the `--initialize-at-build-time` flag is deprecated, and supposed to have been removed in GraalVM v22.
 I'm using v22.1, and it's still working (but with a deprecation warning saying it'll be removed in v22.)
 It's necessary for Clojure projects.
 There is a great deal of discussion (much of it over my head; I'm not a JVM person) in [the GraalVM issues](https://github.com/oracle/graal/discussions/3476).
 The good folks at clj-easy apparently [have a workaround](https://github.com/clj-easy/graal-build-time), but I haven't tried it yet.